ursatile/autobarn-json-2021/README.md

 The examples and exercises in the workshop are based on **Autobarn**, a fictional app for selling second-hand cars.
 This repo contains the code for the starting point of the workshop - an ASP.NET web application and simple data store.
 During the workshop, we'll create a REST API that car dealers can use to list their stock on our website, we'll create a GraphQL endpoint that can provide data to a single-page web application (SPA) or a mobile app.
 We'll use a message queueing system to connect our web to several microservices -- a logging service that keeps a record of all new cars listed for sale, and a notification engine that will alert customers when a new car matching their requirements is listed.
 We'll use gRPC to connect our app to a pricing engine, and finally plug in a SignalR hub so that users who are online can get realtime notifications in their web browser each time a new car is listed for sale.

-> Please note that this workshop is an introduction, and the focus is on patterns and principles.
-The components and services you create during this workshop will have minimal security, monitoring and error recovery; there are links at the end of each section that you can use to find out more about securing, managing and monitoring these kinds of components in a production environment.

 ## Prerequisites: Getting up and running with ASP.NET Core

 The starting point for this workshop is a project called **Autobarn**.
 It's a very simple ASP.NET Core website that lists second-hand cars available for sale.